gotenigo/MicroServices_Car_API/P02-VehiclesAPI/README.md

 ## Instructions

 Check each component to see its details and instructions.
 Note that all three applications should be running at once for full operation.
-Further instructions are available in the classroom.
+Further instructions are available beloq.

 - [Vehicles API](vehicles-api/README.md)
 - [Pricing Service](pricing-service/README.md)